ualr-htcpcp/dcia/README.md

 npm install
 ```

+## Seed Data

+To seed a new database, you can run: `npm run db:seed`.
+However, if you have any
+data already in the collection, the seeding for that collection is skipped.

+The seed command uses the `MONGO_URL` environmental variable, so if you're not
+running a local instance of the database, you'll need to prefix the command with
+`MONGO_URL=<your-database-url> npm run db:seed`

 ## Running

 Once the project has been installed, you can run the development server using the command `npm run dev`.
 This server makes use of "hot reloading" so it updates automatically after a file has been saved.